 We have installed alcohol hand sanitising stations throughout the hostel and we expect all guests to use these, especially when they enter and leave the building and when entering and leaving the washrooms.

 Shared kitchen facilities represent a higher risk area.
-For this reason the government have instructed all hostels to close shared kitchen facilities.
+For this reason we are limiting the number of people using this facility at any one time.